RaphiMC/NoteBlockLib/README.md

 # NoteBlockLib
-Library for reading, writing, manipulating and playing note block songs.
+Library for reading, writing, manipulating and playing Minecraft note block songs.

 To use NoteBlockLib in your application, check out the [Usage](#usage) section.
+For a reference implementation of NoteBlockLib, check out [NoteBlockTool](https://github.com/RaphiMC/NoteBlockTool).

 ## Features
 - Reads .nbs, .mcsp2, .mid, .txt and .notebot files